Ottis Elmer Lock

-Ottis Elmer Lock (July 28, 1910 - August 15, 1998) was an American politician that served in the Texas House of Representatives for District 12, he also served in the Texas Senate for District 3, he was also President pro tempore of the Texas Senate.
+Ottis Elmer Lock (July 28, 1910 - August 15, 1998) was an American politician who served in the Texas House of Representatives for District 12, he also served in the Texas Senate for District 3, he was also President pro tempore of the Texas Senate.

 Personal life

-Lock was born July 28, 1910 in Angelina County, Texas.
+Lock was born July 28, 1910, in Angelina County, Texas.
 He attended high school at Rusk Academy and attended Stephen F. Austin State University, where he graduated with a bachelor of science degree in history and education.
 He worked numerous jobs for Laneville Independent School District, during the summer time he would study law at the University of Texas and later passed the bar exam becoming an attorney.
 Lock enlisted in the United States Army to fight in World War II, he was a second lieutenant.
 He worked 15 years for Southland Paper Mills in Lufkin, Texas.
 He was married to Viola Williamson and they had three sons.
-Lock died on August 15, 1998 and is buried in Lufkin, Texas.
+Lock died on August 15, 1998, and is buried in Lufkin, Texas.